7 Outbound Sales Call Script Examples (+ Free Templates)

 2. Voicemail (& Voicemail Follow-up) Sales Script

 When doing cold calling outreach, you’re often in a position where you need to leave a voicemail because the prospect doesn’t answer.
-It’s wise to have an outbound sales call script example ready to go so you can leave an effective voicemail that entices the lead.
+It’s wise to have an outbound call example ready to go so you can leave an effective voicemail that entices the lead.

 Hi [lead name], this is [your name] from [your organization name].